robin-rpr/calos/doc/tutorial.rst

 On our first build, we get::

-  $ ch-image build -t a -f a.df .
+  $ clearly image build -t a -f a.df .
     1. FROM almalinux:8
   [ ... pull chatter omitted ... ]
     2. RUN echo foo